jasnnh/SimpleMSDOSDDOS/Readme.md

-This is for educational purposes, please do not use this code for any harm.
+This is for educational purposes, please do not use this code to do any harm.
+I'm not responsible for your actions. ddosing is a crime and can lead to jail.

 When you think of DDOS you think of a more complex situation where a hacker is using code to deny service from a provider, and that is not true denying of service can be easily done using everyday applications for example if i run 100 web browsers trying to access a small business site that